-- A minor change in the total project cost (see TDOT Project Cost Threshold table above). - A minor change in project description/termini for clarification that does not change the project scope. - Shifting funds between projects within the TIP (see TDOT Project Cost Threshold table above). - Adding funds already identified in the TIP in an existing project or as available funds (see TDOT Project Cost Threshold table above). - Adding a project phase to a project in the TIP (see TDOT Project Cost Threshold table above). - Moving a project from year to year within the TIP. - A minor change that does not or will not alter the air quality conformity finding, where applicable. - Changes requested by FHWA/FTA as to the withdrawal or re-establishment of funds in the TIP. - Moving funds between similarly labeled groupings, regardless of the percentage change. - Adjustments in revenue to match actual revenue receipts.
+- Any change to funds in groupings. - Removing funds from a project. - A minor change in the total project cost (see TDOT Project Cost Threshold table above). - A minor change in project description/termini for clarification that does not change the project scope. - Shifting funds between projects within the TIP (see TDOT Project Cost Threshold table above). - Adding funds already identified in the TIP in an existing project or as available funds (see TDOT Project Cost Threshold table above). - Adding a project phase to a project in the TIP (see TDOT Project Cost Threshold table above). - Moving a project from year to year within the TIP. - A minor change that does not or will not alter the air quality conformity finding, where applicable. - Changes requested by FHWA/FTA as to the withdrawal or re-establishment of funds in the TIP. - Moving funds between similarly labeled groupings, regardless of the percentage change. - Adjustments in revenue to match actual revenue receipts.